-c.
-The system would be a crucial component of the national transversal structure recommended as discussed above, feeding provincial information into the national structure.
-It would set up indicators and develop evaluation mechanisms that would take into account reporting formats of the national transversal structure as well as international reporting formats.

-The system envisioned is not a stand-alone that duplicates data collection and collation.
+- ii.
+Provincial economic benefits, such as contributions to job creation and the fiscus, of alcohol and economic costs of the harms will be included in the data collection to provide a balanced assessment of financial implications. - iii.
+The GPS coordinates of licensed outlets, obtained through an amended licence application form, and unlicensed premises, through alternative channels such as community reporting, would also be collected. - iv.
+Information from local, liquor and SAPS authorities with regard to licenses, transgressions and actions.
+It would include information on both current licensees and new applicants, details of incidents, compliance notices and hearings, persons disqualified from holding a licence and education and training initiatives.
+(See Annexure 2 Information from local, liquor and SAPS authorities with regard to licences, transgressions and actions for a selection of proposed data requirements that should be considered.) - c) The system would be a crucial component of the national transversal structure recommended as discussed above, feeding provincial information into the national structure.
+It would set up indicators and develop evaluation mechanisms that would take into account reporting formats of the national transversal structure as well as international reporting formats. - The system envisioned is not a stand-alone that duplicates data collection and collation.
 Rather, it is coordination and analysis orientated.
-Importantly, to avoid duplication, the system would exploit existing data sources and sources that are being developed, which could then be fed into a monitoring and evaluation structure - such as the BizIntelligence system being developed.
-A variety of data and information-collecting channels will be tapped into, including:

-- i.
-Available government and government entity sources in the Province, including the Province's monitoring and evaluation units as well as data-collection structures of departments and their entities; - ii.
+Importantly, to avoid duplication, the system would exploit existing data sources and sources that are being developed, which could then be fed into a monitoring and evaluation structure such as the BizIntelligence system being developed.
+A variety of data and information-collecting channels will be tapped into, including: - Available government and government entity sources in the Province, including the Province's monitoring and evaluation units as well as data-collection structures of departments and their entities; - ii.
 Household, school and community surveys; - iii.
 Partnering with and utilising information from universities, think tanks and service providers, such as Statistics SA, the HSRC, SAMRC and CSIR;209 - iv.
 Civil-society information and data; - v.
 Legislative empowerment to collect information from various sources, including the alcohol industry and private facilities that may hold relevant information (e.g. private medical facilities), will be introduced in keeping with the whole-of-society approach; - vi.
-Existing community structures and representatives, such as the PNP sessions, LDACS and Councillors, will be leveraged to both provide and receive pertinent community information, including on problematic liquor outlets, pricing and enforcement targeting. - d.
-Gaps in information could then be filled by leveraging partnerships to utilise information or commission studies from universities, think tanks and service providers to further understand the economic benefits and social harms of alcohol, and facilitate the planning and implementation of effective interventions. - e.
-An intersectoral working group will be established to set up the system and draw on the various agencies producing and using the data.
-The group could provide an oversight function at a later stage, giving insight into analysis and recommendations for reviews and improvements in order to ensure a more effective alcohol-related harms reduction system in the future. - f.
-The structure or agency must be capacitated with funding including possible funding from the alcohol industry as part of their corporate social responsibility or through levies on the industry.
-While the alcohol industry may contribute by providing funding for the research and subsequent initiatives, there should be an arm's-length relationship with the alcohol industry for research to maintain credibility.
-All funding should be received by the designated structure or lead agency, and should not be ring-fenced. - g.
-The key criteria for research should be usefulness and cost-effectiveness and that it should be independently undertaken, supervised and peer reviewed.
+Existing community structures and representatives, such as the PNP sessions, LDACS and Councillors, will be leveraged to both provide and receive pertinent

-209 There are existing surveillance systems run by the SAMRC that should be tapped into: such as the South African Demographic and Health Survey, which provides information on the quantity and frequency of drinking and a measure of problem drinking as well as drinking during pregnancy; the South African Community Epidemiology Network on Drug Use, which assesses drug treatment demand related to alcohol and other drug use; the Youth Risk Behaviour Survey, which assesses drinking habits of persons in grades 8 to 11 and some alcohol-related negative consequences; and the National Non-Natural Mortality Surveillance System, which among other things assesses alcohol involvement in non-natural deaths.
+209 There are existing su-rveillance systems run by the SAMRC that should be tapped into: such as the South African Demographic and Health Survey, which provides information on the quantity and frequency of drinking and a measure of problem drinking as well as drinking during pregnancy; the South African Community Epidemiology Network on Drug Use, which assesses drug treatment demand related to alcohol and other drug use; the Youth Risk Behaviour Survey, which assesses drinking habits of persons in grades 8 to 11 and some alcohol-related negative consequences; and the National Non-Natural Mortality Surveillance System, which among other things assesses alcohol involvement in non-natural deaths.
 Provincial (or subprovincial) data are available for some of these systems.